TheDarkMandalorian/Space-Scanner/README.md

 *Outer Space client is able to install the PyGame requirement automatically.
 It will be installed  for active user only, so no administrator rights are needed.*

 #### PassLib
 To maintain security of player passwords saved on the server, passlib is required by the server part.
-As it is security feature and should be controlled by administrator, game won't install it automatically.
+As it is security feature and should be controlled by administrator, program won't install it automatically.
 You can install it using ```pip``` command.

 ```
 python2 -m pip install --user -U passlib